Haircuts and Continuous Improvementby Bill Bellows

 Several years ago, our daughter and I attended a Coldplay concert at the Hollywood Bowl.
 While a few hours shorter than an average Bruce Springsteen concert, we both judged the evening to be a positive return on our respective investments.
 How many times, we could not say.
 Our only disappointment was purchasing two commemorative coffee mugs, for which mine did not survive its first dishwashing experience.
 10 dollars later, I am the proud owner of a white mug, absent Coldplay’s signature logo, yet retaining a “dishwasher safe” label and providing a ready reminder that not all investments yield a positive return.

 In reflecting on our 34th wedding anniversary, I am reminded that Paulo’s confusion is not an isolated case.
 Does continuous improvement really mean change everything, be it at work or in our personal lives?
 Or, should we “Mind the Choice” and ask where would change bring us improvement and where would maintaining the current practice continue to serve us well, now and into the future?
-Looking more broadly at the system, is an improvement a worthwhile investment or would there be a better return to not make a change?
+Looking more broadly at the system we are managing, is an improvement a worthwhile investment or would there be a better return to not make a change?

 Related: Video – The Deming Management Method